 Property Task CurrentPowerStatus This Read-Only property shows the power status of the system as ON or OFF.
 The value of the property is assigned to any of the following values: ON - If the power status of the system is on, then the value of this property is ON.
 OFF - If the power status of the system is off, then the value of this property is OFF.
 SysIdSupported This read only property indicates if System Identification is SUPPORTED or NOT SUPPORTED SysIdentification This R/W property reflects the current state of system identification.
-1. It can set to any of the following values: System identification can be turned off as follows: ->Set SysIdentification=OFF System identification can be timed ON as follows: SysIdentification or NOT SUPPORTED This R/W property reflects the current state of system identification.
-1.It can set to any of the following values: System identification can be turned off as follows:

-Property Task ->Set SysIdentification=TIMED Set the timeout value.
+It can set to any of the following values: System identification can be turned off as follows: ->Set SysIdentification=OFF System identification can be timed ON as follows: ->Set SysIdentification=TIMED Set the timeout value.
 The TimeOutValue property is set to TIMED and SysIdentification property value is set to ON.
 Note: If set SysIdentification=INDEFINITE, then TimeOutValue property is set to INDEFENITE and SysIdentification property value is set to ON.
 TimeOutValue This value is R/W, which is associated with TIMED (ON) gives input in seconds as follows: INDEFINITE - System identification is ON for an indefinite period of time.
 TIMED -System identification is ON for only a known period of time.
 OFF- System identification is currently OFF.
 If TimeOutValue is TIMED then set the TimeOutValue to ->Set TimeOutValue=3 (only numeric, non zero values accepted).
 Identity This read only property gives a brief explanation of the present target and cannot be changed.